larryngton2/demise-cloud/README.md

 # demise cloud
-Repository with currently only online configs for the demise client, currently here for testing.
+Repository with only online configs for the demise client for now, currently here for testing.